- Published on

 - Doesn't Propagate: Using an

-value in an operation doesn't implicitly spread theunknown
+unknownvalue in an operation doesn't implicitly spread theunknowntype.

 Example of 'unknown':